-From this point of departure it was obvious to Nel that the orthopedagogic "has to function as a part-science within the framework of pedagogics" (28:4).
-Starting from Langeveld's statement that a person is the only being who educates, is educated and is committed to education and also from his moments of development, namely, the biological, that of helplessness, safety and security and emancipation, Nel indicated that a restrained child in particular is committed to being educated on the basis of his greater helplessness and seeking help, his need for sympathetic, authoritative guidance and the adult's responsibility to support him to become morally independent.
-For Nel the basic pedagogic and orthopedagogic aim is forming a child's conscience (28:5) and he generally finds it "difficult to determine the boundary between current pedagogic and orthopedagogic assistance" (28:5).
+From this point of departure, it is obvious to Nel that the orthopedagogic "must function as a part-science within the framework of pedagogics" ^(28: 4).
+Starting from Langeveld's statement that a person is the only being who educates, is educated, and is committed to education and, also, from his moments of development, i.e., the biological, that of helplessness, safety and security, and emancipation, Nel indicates that a restrained child, in particular, is committed to being educated because of his/her greater helplessness and seeking help, his/her need for sympathetic, authoritative guidance, and the adult's responsibility to support him/her to become morally independent.
+For Nel, the basic pedagogic and orthopedagogic aim is forming a child's conscience (28: 5), and he generally finds it "difficult to determine the boundary between current pedagogic and orthopedagogic assistance" (28: 5).